 Describe your particular situation.
 Be sure to include how this situation has caused you to incur costs (and what the costs were) or loss of income that you have experienced (and what that loss was).
 (If you need more space, attach a separate sheet of paper.)
 On December 8, 2010, I lost my job.
 Currently my wife, , and I are living on her income alone.
 We have many bills including rent, car payments, insurance, and telephone.
 We also have many medical bills because was sick two years ago and had to have surgery.
 We received a bill for \$2,000 and have been paying it in a payment plan since then.
 Because of her sickness, she has also had to go to the doctor regularly for check-ups.
-We receive bills after every visit her.
-We send there's mother \$100 per month to help her pay for necessities.
+We receive bills after every visit for the money that her insurance does not cover.

+her.
+We send Mathem's mother \$100 per month to help her pay for necessities.